Applications will open for Salon 1 on December 28th 2020 and run through January 11, 2021.

-Our MARNsalon committee will host the guest critic along with local critics for on-site visits to artist’s studios, exhibitions, site-specific installations or other project spaces.
-The MARNsalon committee can work with you to provide a space for sharing your work for critique if necessary.
+Our MARNsalon advisory committee usually hosts the guest critic along with local critics for on-site visits to artist’s studios, exhibitions, site-specific installations or other project spaces.
+This season we will hold these critiques virtually.
+The committee can work with you to provide a space for sharing your work for critique if necessary.
 We seek progressive, professional practices by artists and other cultural workers ready to engage with critique as an important tool for refining work and receiving feedback from a national and international perspective of contemporary production.
-We require that you are able to prepare your work for critique so it can be described or experienced within 15 minutes leaving critics with 45-60 minutes to engage you in thoughtful dialogue.
-Artists selected for critique will meet with our Program Coordinator for a preparatory studio visit.
+Artists selected for critique will meet with our Program Coordinator for a preparatory virtual studio visit.

 MARNSalon Advisory Committee